Ally-Wardell/bios611-project1/README.md

 in the Rstudio terminal, run the following code:
 `Rscript ~/bios611/shiny_app/app.R`

-The Rshiny app can then be viewed at localhost:8080 in your web browser.
+Alternatively, type `make shiny_app`, then navigate to localhost:8080 in your web browser.